-With that said, if you have a large bathroom or are suffering from a cold, a humidifier can help to improve the air.
+With that said, a humidifier can improve the air if you have a large bathroom or are suffering from a cold.
 The same rules as above apply.
 Use a hygrometer to check the humidity and place the machine accordingly.

 Avoid turning the humidifier on after showers or baths.
 You don’t want to create excessive vapor, which could lead to mold or mildew.
-Also, ensure that you vent the bathroom afterward, again, to avoid the accumulation of harmful mold (4).
+Also, ensure you vent the bathroom afterward to avoid accumulating harmful mold (4).

 Placement in the Kids’ Room

-Using a humidifier in your child’s bedroom is a fantastic way of keeping dry skin, airborne viruses and allergens at bay.
-Before you place it, though, consider how many children sleep in the room and how big the machine is.
+Using a humidifier in your child’s bedroom is a fantastic way of keeping dry skin, airborne viruses, and allergens at bay.
+Before you place it, consider how many children sleep in the room and how big the machine is.

-Larger rooms with more kids require a bigger humidifier, and vice versa.
-Again, utilize the hygrometer to find the perfect spot — just be sure to keep it at least 3 feet away from the beds.
-Also, try to find a place high up so that they can’t tip it over or meddle with the settings.
+Larger rooms with more kids require a bigger humidifier and vice versa.
+Again, utilize the hygrometer to find the perfect spot — just be sure to keep it at least three feet away from the beds.
+Also, try to find a place high up so they can’t tip it over or meddle with the settings.

 For Cool-Mist Humidifiers Only